wp-plugins/booking-calendar-contact-form/README.txt

 * Compatible the latest WP and jQuery versions
 * Replaced YUI calendar with a jQuery calendar
 * Added support for weekly bookings
+* Update for getting tags again into the listing